emberjs/rfcs/0000-dom-query-testing-interface.md

 }
 ```

-This RFC proposes to extend `@ember/test-helpers`'s DOM helpers and `qunit-dom`'s DOM assertions to accept arguments of type `IElementDescriptor` and `IElementDescriptorFactory` anywhere they accept a selector or an `Element`.
+This RFC proposes to extend `@ember/test-helpers`'s DOM helpers and `qunit-dom`'s DOM assertions to accept arguments of type `IElementDescriptor` and `IElementDescriptorProvider` anywhere they accept a selector or an `Element`.

-### Why a symbol and two interfaces?
+### Why a symbol?
+Why two interfaces?

-It would be possible to only have the `IElementDescriptor` interface and not the `IElementDescriptorFactory` interface, and do away with the `ELEMENT_DESCRIPTOR` symbol.
-The short answer for why we have them is that one of the use cases this RFC is aiming to address involves page objects implementing these interfaces, which means that the interface properties/methods would be in the same namespace as user-defined properties on the page objects.
-So the `IElementDescriptorFactory` interface and `ELEMENT_DESCRIPTOR` symbol exist to allow such page objects to avoid namespace conflicts.
+It would be possible to only have the `IElementDescriptor` interface and not the `IElementDescriptorProvider` interface, and do away with the `ELEMENT_DESCRIPTOR` symbol.
+The short answer for why we have them is that one of this RFC's target use cases is page objects providing element descriptors, and if they _were_ element descriptors then the element descriptor interface properties/methods would be in the same namespace as user-defined properties on the page objects (e.g. a user might want to implement a `description` property on an album page object containing the text of the album's description, and this would conflict with the `description` property on the `IElementDescriptor` interface).
+So the `IElementDescriptorProvider` interface and `ELEMENT_DESCRIPTOR` symbol exist to allow such page objects to avoid namespace conflicts.

 This is further discussed in the alternatives section of this RFC.